 Wednesday Premier League Odds, Picks, Prediction: West Ham United vs. Norwich City Betting Preview (Jan.
 12)

 Craig Mercer/MB Media/Getty Images.
-Pictured: West Ham United standout Jarrod Bowen of West Ham United celebrates a goal with his teammates.
+Pictured: West Ham United standout Jarrod Bowen, right, celebrates a goal with his teammates.

 - West Ham United is a solid ML favorite against Norwich City ahead of Wednesday's Premier League match.